manuelmarcos/RibotTeam/README.md

 ![alt tag](http://emiliaregalado.com/ribotChallenge/navigationBar.png)

 FIND METHODS:
-"pragma marks" is a very useful functionality in Xcode when you are navigating within a class.
+"pragma marks" is a very useful functionality in Xcode when we are navigating within a class.

 We can find them here: